apikzorian/v2/week11/hw/README.md

 ### Round 3:

 Finally, I decided to increase the complexity of the model.
-By doing this, I hoped to have a better accuracy and get the most succesful landings possible
+By doing this, I hoped to have a better accuracy and get the most succesful landings possible.
+I added another layer and increased the nodes.

 ```
 def nnmodel(input_dim):